deepanshs/mrsimulator/docs/benchmark.rst

 GB 2133 MHz LPDDR3 memory.
 For consistent benchmarking, 1000 single-site spin systems were constructed, where the tensor parameters of the sites (*zeta* and *eta* for the shielding tensor, and *Cq* and *eta* for the quadrupolar tensor) were randomly populated.
-The execution time for this setup was recorded. and the process repeated 70 times.
+The execution time for this setup was recorded, and the process was repeated 70 times.
 The reported value is the mean and the standard deviation.

 All calculations were performed using the default Simulator